Adult Children of Emotionally Immature ParentsAs a child, I often found myself in one of three painful situations:

 Is it that our society has coined the phrase “empath” to hide our trauma in plain sight?

-Because to admit that our media, our healthcare system, and many other aspects of our normal ways of living are traumatizing us would mean they’d be held accountable to fix it.
+For our media, our “healthcare” system, etc., to admit that our normal ways of living are traumatizing us would mean they’d be held accountable to fix it.
 And I believe that’s just not something mainstream society and our governing organizations are ready to deal with, as a collective.

 As adults committed to living fulfilling, healthy, happy lives, we owe it to ourselves (and our children and families) to pull back the veil, to understand just what’s happening here, and to get a handle on it so we can turn it around.
 Adult Children of Emotionally Immature Parents helps us do that–with clarity, gentle persistence, and specific exercises and tools to help us go, and GROW… little by little… out of the dark and into the light.